Narthorn/ctf/2020-10-24_DGSESIEE/000_intro_algo/README.md

 ![login.png](3-obfuscated_js/login.png)

 This one is cool.
 A simple login page is "protected" by [heavily obfuscated](3-obfuscated_js/obfuscated.js) javascript.
-The username is run through the obfuscated function, and if that returns true, the user is redirected to http://www.challengecybersec.fr/1410e53b7550c466c76fc7268a8160ae/[theusername], so you can't just skip to the correct page, you have to figure out the username from the client-side checking code (which might be a one-way hash that can't easily be reversed!).
+The username is run through the obfuscated function, and if that returns true, the user is redirected to `current_url + "/' + username`, so you can't just skip to the correct page.
+You have to figure out the username from the client-side checking code (which might be a one-way hash that can't easily be reversed!).

 Not much to say about the process of unobfuscating - since the code was small enough, I did it by hand, replacing variable names with readable english and simplifying the code as I went.
-The [unobfuscated](3-obfuscated_js/unobfuscated.js) code is way simpler:
+The [unobfuscated](3-obfuscated_js/unobfuscated.js) code is simpler:

 ```js
 var hash = '\x37\x3c\x30\x6c\x3c\x6e\x69\x30\x33\x3c\x6c\x3c\x6c\x3c\x33\x3e\x35\x3c\x62\x60\x3e\x64\x6b\x3e\x6a\x3b\x33\x6e\x30\x3e\x3e\x6f\x39\x6e\x30\x60\x6e\x6b\x33\x39';